 Perfect for when you want to enjoy fall to its fullest, this pumpkin crunch cake has just the right combination of flavors and textures.

 The links in this post may be affiliate links.
-That means that if you click them and make a purchase, this site makes a commission.
-It will have no impact on the price you pay or the experience of your purchase.
+That means this site makes a commission if you click them and make a purchase.
+It will not impact the price you pay or your purchase experience.

 pumpkin crunch cake with vanilla bean ice cream on top